Important information on Long COVID in the professional context

 The application for rehabilitation with Long COVID is usually submitted by the affected person themselves.
 The family doctor can provide advice and support with a medical report.

 The Deutsche Rentenversicherung Insurance provides an overview of various offerings in a brochure.
 Additionally, through the Rehabilitation Facilities Search of the Federal Working Group for Rehabilitation (BAR), one can search for facilities.
 For individuals for whom COVID-19 has been recognized as an occupational disease or work-related accident by statutory accident insurance, the BG Clinics offer a nationwide, structured, and interdisciplinary program.
-This Post-COVID program is available in all 12 BG Clinics.
-It includes consultations, outpatient clinics, a specific diagnostic clarification process, as well as inpatient rehabilitation measures and outpatient follow-up care.
-All rehabilitation measures are individually tailored to the needs of those affected and are supervised by various specialized disciplines.
+This Post COVID Programme is offered in all 12 locations of BG clinics.
+The statutory accident insurance has published a video for rehabilitation.
+The statutory pension insurance and accident insurance have formulated medical and organisational standards for the rehabilitation of Post COVID patients in a joint set of directives.

 What is follow-up rehabilitation?